 Rheumatoid Arthritis: Rheumatoid arthritis is a chronic, systemic autoimmune-inflammatory disease that may affect many tissues and organs, but principally attacks flexible synovial, or joints, on both sides of the body.
 This symmetry helps distinguish rheumatoid arthritis from other types of arthritis, which is the general term for joint inflammation.
 Although the cause of rheumatoid arthritis is unknown, autoimmunity plays a pivotal role in both its chronicity and progression.
 The disease involves abnormal B cell-T cell interaction, which results in the release of cytokines.
 The cytokines signal the release of inflammatory cells.
 The inflammatory cells migrate from the blood into the joints and joint-lining tissue.
-There, the cells produce inflammatory substances that cause irritation, wearing down of cartilage, or the cushioning material at the end of bones, swelling and inflammation of the joint lining, which is caused by excess synovial fluid, the development of pannus, or fibrous tissue, in the joint, and ankylosis, or fusion of the joints.
-Joint inflammation is characterized by redness, warmth, swelling and pain within the joint.
+There, the cells produce inflammatory substances that cause irritation, wearing down of cartilage, or the cushioning material at the end of bones, swelling and inflammation is characterized by redness, warmth, swelling and pain within the joint.
 As the cartilage wears down, the space between the bones narrows.
 If the condition worsens, the bones could rub against each other.
 As the lining expands due to inflammation from excess fluid, it may erode the adjacent bone, resulting in bone damage.
 Rheumatoid arthritis can also produce diffuse inflammation in the lungs, membrane around the heart, the membranes of the lungs, and white of the eye, and also nodular lesions, most common in subcutaneous tissue.

 Psoriasis: Psoriasis is an autoimmune hereditary disease that affects the skin.
 In psoriasis, immune cells move from the dermis to the epidermis, where they stimulate keratinocytes, or skin cells, to proliferate.
-DNA acts as an inflammatory stimulus to stimulate receptors which produce cytokines, such as IL-1, IL-6, and TNF- α , and antimicrobial peptides.
+DNA acts as an inflammatory stimulus to stimulate receptors which produce cytokines, such as IL-1, IL-6, and TNF- $\alpha$ , and antimicrobial peptides.
 These cytokines and antimicrobial peptides signal more inflammatory cells to arrive and produce further inflammation.
 In other words, psoriasis occurs when the immune system overreacts and mistakes the skin cells as a pathogen, and sends out faulty signals that speed up the growth cycle of skin cells.
 Normally, skin cells grow gradually and flake off approximately every four weeks.
 New skin cells grow to replace the outer layers of the skin as they shed.
 But in psoriasis, new skin cells move rapidly to the surface of the skin in days rather than weeks.
 They build up and form thick patches called plaques.